justjanne/QuasselDroid-ng/README.md

 ## License

 > This program is free software: you can redistribute it and/or modify it
-> under the terms of the GNU General Public License as published by the Free
+> under the terms of the GNU General Public License version 3 as published
-> Software Foundation, either version 3 of the License, or (at your option)
-> any later version.
+> by the Free Software Foundation.

 > This program is distributed in the hope that it will be useful,
 > but WITHOUT ANY WARRANTY; without even the implied warranty of